tondji/tondji.github.io/Football Dataset Analysis/README.md

 ## What is this project?
 Football Dataset Analysis is a group project meant to study, analyse and extract information from the [kaggle football dataset](https://www.kaggle.com/secareanualin/football-events/home).

+## Description
+## Context

+Most publicly available football (soccer) statistics are limited to aggregated data such as Goals, Shots, Fouls, Cards.
+When assessing performance or building predictive models, this simple aggregation, without any context, can be misleading.
+For example, a team that produced 10 shots on target from long range has a lower chance of scoring than a club that produced the same amount of shots from inside the box.
+However, metrics derived from this simple count of shots will similarly asses the two teams.

+A football game generates much more events and it is very important and interesting to take into account the context in which those events were generated.
+This dataset should keep sports analytics enthusiasts awake for long hours as the number of questions that can be asked is huge.

+## Content

+This dataset is a result of a very tiresome effort of webscraping and integrating different data sources.
+The central element is the text commentary.
+All the events were derived by reverse engineering the text commentary, using regex.
+Using this, I was able to derive 11 types of events, as well as the main player and secondary player involved in those events and many other statistics.
+In case I've missed extracting some useful information, you are gladly invited to do so and share your findings.
+The dataset provides a granular view of 9,074 games, totaling 941,009 events from the biggest 5 European football (soccer) leagues: England, Spain, Germany, Italy, France from 2011/2012 season to 2016/2017 season as of 25.01.2017.
+There are games that have been played during these seasons for which I could not collect detailed data.
+Overall, over 90% of the played games during these seasons have event data.

+The [dataset](https://www.kaggle.com/secareanualin/football-events/home) is organized in 3 files:

+    * events.csv contains event data about each game.
+Text commentary was scraped from: bbc.com, espn.com and onefootball.com
+    * ginf.csv - contains metadata and market odds about each game. odds were collected from oddsportal.com
+    * dictionary.txt contains a dictionary with the textual description of each categorical variable coded with integers

 ### What does Kaggle mean?
 Kaggle, according to [Wikipedia](https://en.wikipedia.org/wiki/Kaggle) "is an online community of data scientists and machine learners, owned by Google, Inc that allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges."